charlie9526/sinhala_lyrics_search/readme.md

     Scraped result is with unicode and it is not capable of using for the BULK API of the Elasticsearch.
 Therefore according to the reqired format of the BULK API the lyrics         document file is genrated by running "bulk_unicode_converter.py" of the json_converter directory.

 3) Indexing
     The most important part of the project.
 The index creating mapping and settings are in the "settings.json" file in the mapping directory.
 Use kibana to create index by           copying and pasting the command of the "mapping/settings.json".
-You can simply add all song documents by running "create_index.bat" batch file of es_batch directory or           run the folowing curl command within the json_converter directory.
+You can simply add all song documents by running "bulk_es.bat" batch file of es_batch directory or           run the folowing curl command within the json_converter directory.
 The index name is "test_lyrics"

 ```
 curl -H "Content-Type: application/json" -XPOST "localhost:9200/test_lyrics/_bulk?pretty&refresh" --data-binary "@bulk_sin_lyrics.json"